Last updated on July 5th, 2018 at 01:34 am

 One of my favorite things visiting Russia was walking around and looking at the architecture.
 They follow the Slavic style.
 In every big city you can find the Kremlin where people visit to walk around.
 It’s located in old town and I really enjoyed the architecture visiting them.
 Around the Kremlins you will also find churches.
 Sometimes you couldn’t even capture in photos what you can really see with your eyes.

 Hope you liked the reasons why you should be visiting Russia.
 It’s one of the most historic country, and if you’re from Europe, the aesthetics and environment is so different.
 There will always be something new to see all the time!

 Let me know how you liked the stories I added here.
 If you have been planning to visit Russia, and haven’t done yet, tell us in the comments below what you want to see when you get the chance to travel!
 Been to Russia yourself?
 Perfect!
-Share to us what’s your favorite thing to do in the country.
+Share to us what’s your favorite things to do in Russia.
 Let us know in the comments below!
 A full travel guide about Russia will be coming soon so make sure you watch out for that!